Garagoth/MMCT_rework/README.md

-This is a copy of yobeefyerky MMCT Cosmoteer mod.
+This is a copy of yobeefjerky MMCT Cosmoteer mod.

-### Chanes compared to original
+### Changes compared to original

 - Cables only connect with sides to each other.
 - Cables and substations must be touching to connect as well.